mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 ## Introduction to digital forensics

-Digital forensics is the application of scientific analysis method to digital data, computer systems, and network data to reconstruct evidence.&#x20;
+Digital forensics is the application of scientific analysis method to digital data, computer systems, and network data to reconstruct evidence.

 A digital forensics investigation takes place in 4 phases: